pyeventsourcing/eventsourcing/README.md

 assert type(pending_events[1]).__name__ == 'SomethingHappened'
 ```

-Please note, it is recommended to use an imperative style when
+It is generally recommended to use an imperative style when
 naming command methods, and to name event classes using past
 participles.